uclalawcovid19behindbars/facility_data/README.md

 * `population`: The population of the facility as close to February 1, 2020 as possible if known.
 This variable is a combination of population values from the HIFLD dataset and population values gathered by UCLA staff through public records requests.
 When making this variable, population values gathered by UCLA staff were prioritized over population values from HIFLD if both were available.
 Staff-gathered population values were prioritized because they are closer to February 2020 than the HIFLD values, which come from the last several years, and they all come from the period of the pandemic.
 The next update of this dataset will include a new variable that identifies the exact source date for all population values.
 In the meantime, please consult the source_population variable to find the source of the population values.
 * `hifld_id`: The associated ID for the entity in the HIFLD dataset if one has been identified.
 * `bjs_id`: The associated ID for the entity in the BJS dataset if one has been identified.
 * `city`: The associated city for the entity from the HIFLD dataset.
-This value is kept for potential usefulness.
 * `zipcode`: The associated zipcode for the entity from the HIFLD dataset.
 * `latitude`: The associated latitude for the entity.
 * `longitude`: The associated longitude for the entity.